 The benefits are very good and his company provided medical insurance coverage for him and the whole family.
 After we explored the following questions, he chose to buy a personal insurance in addition.

 Is your company's group medical benefits also with a $10,000 or $15,000 cap?

 Do you know the co-insurance for major medical conditions?

 What if you change a company or if you can't work?

-If these are your concerns, then buy your own medical insurance.
+If these are your concerns, then buying your own medical insurance makes sense.

 I may not necessarily live in Singapore for a long time.
 If I am not in Singapore in the future, is it necessary to buy it now?

 I bought a personal medical insurance for myself even though I'm open to opportunities overseas in future.

 The main thing is medical insurance can be cancelled anytime.

 If you move overseas, just cancel the plan.
 Unused amounts will be refunded.